Cecily of York: Princess of Scotland

 In 1481, when Cecily reached marriageable age, James III began to insist on her marriage to his son.
 An embassy was sent to England, which was supposed to deliver the princess to Scotland.
 But Edward IV felt that the Scottish king was only motivated by the desire to obtain the remainder of Cecily's dowry, and the princess's departure was delayed.
 A year later, the engagement between Cecily's older sister Elizabeth and the Dauphin Charles of France was broken off, and James III decided to follow the example of his French patron.
 The formal reason was that James III's brother Alexander, Duke of Albany, who was accused of treason, was hiding at the English court.
-Demanding the extradition of the rebellious duke, the Scots made several raids on the border territories of England, which caused Edward IV in June 1482 to break off his daughter's engagement and consider instead the betrothal of Cecily to the Duke of Albany, whom the English king intended to put on the Scottish throne.
+Demanding the extradition of the rebellious duke, the Scots made several raids on the border territories of England, which caused Edward IV in June 1482 to break off his daughter's engagement and consider instead the betrothal of Cecily to the Duke of Albany, whom the English king intended to help put on the Scottish throne.
 On 11 June the Treaty of Fotheringhay between Albany and Edward IV was signed.
-Its terms included agreement to the marriage of Cecily and the Scottish pretender, on the condition that the duke succeeded in ending his marriage to his French wife Anne de la Tour d'Auvergne in accordance with all Christian norms within a year.
-By 1482, Edward IV helped the Duke of Albany seize the regency: Alexander renounced his claims to the crown, was forgiven by his brother and received his possessions back.
+Its terms included agreement to the marriage of Cecily and the Scottish pretender, on condition that the duke succeeded in ending his marriage to his French wife Anne de la Tour d'Auvergne in accordance with all Christian norms within a year.
+By 1482, Edward IV had helped the Duke of Albany to seize the regency: Alexander renounced his claims to the crown, was forgiven by his brother and received his possessions back.

-The Scots were dissatisfied with the presence of English troops in the country and therefore put pressure on James III to resume the betrothal between his heir and Cecily.
+The Scots were unhappy with the presence of English troops in the country and therefore put pressure on James III to resume the betrothal between his son and Cecily.
 Edward IV agreed to resume negotiations on the condition that he would be returned that part of his daughter's dowry that had already been paid.
-The negotiations however were never resumed, because soon the Duke of Albany again turned to the English king for help, and his marriage with Cecily was also again under consideration.
-However, negotiations for a marriage with Albany were also no longer conducted, as Edward IV died in April 1483.
+However, the negotiations were never resumed, because the Duke of Albany again turned to the English king for help, and his marriage with Cecily was again under consideration.
+However, negotiations for a marriage with Albany ceased, as Edward IV died in April 1483.